Trier: History

 The first traces of human settlement in the area of the city show evidence of linear pottery settlements dating from the early Neolithic period.
 Since the last pre-Christian centuries, members of the Celtic tribe of the Treveri settled in the area of today's Trier.
 The city of Trier derives its name from the later Latin locative in Trēverīs for earlier Augusta Treverorum.
 According to the Archbishops of Trier, in the Gesta Treverorum, the founder of the city of the Trevians is Trebeta.
 German historian Johannes Aventinus also credited Trebeta with building settlements at Metz, Mainz, Basel, Strasbourg, Speyer and Worms.

 The historical record describes the Roman Empire subduing the Treveri in the 1st century BC and establishing Augusta Treverorum about 16 BC.
 The name distinguished it from the empire's many other cities honoring the first Roman emperor, Augustus.
 The city later became the capital of the province of Belgic Gaul; after the Diocletian Reforms, it became the capital of the prefecture of the Gauls, overseeing much of the Western Roman Empire.
+From 293 to 395, Trier was one of the residences of the Western Roman Emperor.
 In the 4th century, Trier was one of the largest cities in the Roman Empire with a population around 75,000 and perhaps as much as 100,000.
 The Porta Nigra ("Black Gate") dates from this era.
 A residence of the Western Roman emperor, Roman Trier was the birthplace of Saint Ambrose.
 Sometime between 395 and 418, probably in 407 the Roman administration moved the staff of the Praetorian Prefecture from Trier to Arles.
 The city continued to be inhabited but was not as prosperous as before.
 However, it remained the seat of a governor and had state factories for the production of ballistae and armor and woolen uniforms for the troops, clothing for the civil service, and high-quality garments for the Court.
 Northern Gaul was held by the Romans along a line (līmes) from north of Cologne to the coast at Boulogne through what is today southern Belgium until 460.
 South of this line, Roman control was firm, as evidenced by the continuing operation of the imperial arms factory at Amiens.

 The Franks seized Trier from Roman administration in 459.
 In 870, it became part of Eastern Francia, which developed into the Holy Roman Empire.
 Relics of Saint Matthias brought to the city initiated widespread pilgrimages.
 The bishops of the city grew increasingly powerful and the Archbishopric of Trier was recognized as an electorate of the empire, one of the most powerful states of Germany.
 The University of Trier was founded in the city in 1473.
-In the 17th century, the Archbishops and Prince-Electors of Trier relocated their residences to Philippsburg Castle in Ehrenbreitstein, near Koblenz.
+In the 17th century, the Archbishops and Prince-Electors of Trier relocated their residence to Philippsburg Castle in Ehrenbreitstein, near Koblenz.
 A session of the Reichstag was held in Trier in 1512, during which the demarcation of the Imperial Circles was definitively established.